hlaueriksson/playwright-dotnet-contrib/README.md

 * `NotExist`
 * `NotHaveFocusAsync`

-## Playwright.Contrib.PageObjects
+## PlaywrightContrib.PageObjects

-`Playwright.Contrib.PageObjects` is a library for writing browser tests using the _page object pattern_ with the Playwright API.
+`PlaywrightContrib.PageObjects` is a library for writing browser tests using the _page object pattern_ with the Playwright API.

 ### Page Objects<!-- omit in toc -->